What Happens If Your Uber Gets in an Accident?

 Rideshare services like Uber have exploded in popularity over the past several years.
 It is no secret that many people, especially young adults, use Uber as a primary mode of transportation.
 As Uber has become more prevalent in mainstream society, accidents involving Uber drivers and passengers are increasingly common.

-Determining how insurance coverage works after accidents involving ridesharing services such as Uber is more complicated than it is after accidents involving private motorists.
-To learn more about demanding compensation for your losses if your Uber is in an accident, please keep reading or contact Chris Hudson Law Group for a free initial consultation session.
+Determining how insurance coverage works after ridesharing accidents is more complicated than after accidents involving private motorists.
+To learn more about demanding compensation for your losses if your Uber is in an accident, please keep reading or contact Chris Hudson Law Group for a free initial consultation.

 Is Uber Liable for Accidents?